 Balaeria, and a new life in the sun

-It didn't take long for a buyer to surface for STENA NAVIGATOR, with Spanish operator Balaeria known to have been in talks with Stena even before she was laid up.
-However, the sale to Balaeria wasn't completed until February 2012, with STENA NAVIGATOR leaving Belfast for the last time, bound for dry-docking in Santander, on 16/02/2012, still in full Stena livery and with her Stena name.
+It didn’t take long for a buyer to surface for STENA NAVIGATOR, with Spanish operator Balaeria known to have been in talks with Stena even before she was laid up.
+However, the sale to Balaeria wasn’t completed until February 2012, with STENA NAVIGATOR leaving Belfast for the last time, bound for dry-docking in Santander, on 16/02/2012.
+She was still in full Stena livery and still carried her Stena name.

 On 20th February, STENA NAVIGATOR arrived at the dry-dock in Santander, and re-emerged on the 9th of March in Balaeria livery, renamed DANIYA (and registered in Santa Cruz de Tenerife).
 She entered service for Balaeria during April between Denia – San Antonio – Palma, and Denia – San Antonio – Barcelona, with much of her Stena interior (including brands such as ‘Barrista’) intact.
 Given that she had only operated on the North Channel for 3 years following a complete refurbishment, and been well looked after by her Stena crew (in contrast to the latter part of her career with SeaFrance), much of the interior was still like new when she finished service with Stena Line (see below photos from Balaeria).
 During November 2013, DANIYA was renamed POETA LÓPEZ ANGLADA and moved first to the Algeciras – Ceuta route, and then the Alcudia – Ciutadella route just 2 weeks later.
 She returned to the Algeciras – Ceuta in July 2014 and continues to operate that route at the time of writing (though she has had the odd spell covering on other services such as Denia – San Antonio).

 During February 2016 POETA LÓPEZ ANGLADA was fitted with a new bow ramp to improve the loading and discharge of vehicles in port, along with modifications to her bow in order to accommodate this.
-The work was conducted in Sevile and at the same time as she was surveyed and repainted.
+The work was conducted at Astilleros del Guadalquivir in Sevile, and at the same time as she was also surveyed and repainted.

-STENA NAVIGATOR's 3 diesel generator engines are of a rare type manufactured by the now defunct French manufacturer Duvant-Crepelle.
-Duvant-Crepelle themselves where later taken over by Wärtsilä France.
+STENA NAVIGATOR‘s 3 diesel generator engines are of a rare type manufactured by the now defunct French manufacturer Duvant-Crepelle.
+Duvant-Crepelle themselves were later taken over by Wärtsilä France.

 Title image: Stena Navigator arriving in Belfast 03/06/2010.
 Copyright © Alan Geddes.